-You can configure the Traffic Manager to distribute incoming user VPN sessions across a set of PCS instances.
+This chapter describes how to configure the Traffic Manager to distribute incoming user VPN sessions across a set of PCS instances.
 The Traffic Manager additionally monitors the health of your PCS instances, and provides load-balancing and failover functionality across your PCS deployment.